 Approach as for Chouinards.
 Second Wall of ice on your left, now the first since the Bard Harrington is non-existent.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Main Wall:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Main Wall:

 Featured Route For Main Wall

 P1 - WI3: Keep between the left end of the ice and the farthest left exposed rock section in the ice.
 Move diagonally right up the ice.
 Make screw anchor just before the steep section leading up to the cave or climb it and anchor in the cave off slings (supposedly also bolts).
 P2 - WI3+ Climb up just left of the cave on some exposed and rather steep ice.
 After reaching top it mellows out quickly.
 Create a natural anchor.Descent: Walk off to the left...[more]
 Browse More Classics in California